-SPED 576 Seminar: Research Problems in Special Education (3:3:0)
+SPED 576 Seminar: Research Problems in Special Education (3)

 This course will develop student awareness of critical issues in special education which have relevance for research concerns.
 Additionally, appropriate and feasible research designs and techniques are discussed within the framework of current special education methods and procedures.
 Required for Master's thesis.
 Prerequisites: ELED 570; SPED 574.
-(Offered spring semester)
+(Offered spring term)

-SPED 577 Application of Behavior Principles with Low Incidence Disabilities (3:3:0)
+SPED 577 Application of Behavior Principles with Low Incidence Disabilities (3)

 This course will examine issues relevant to the development and application of interventions with individuals with low incidence disabilities.
 Specific interventions and strategies will be discussed.
 Content for this course was determined by the Task List of the Behavior Analyst Certification Board and the Council for Exceptional Children Knowledge and Skill Statements.
 Prerequisites: SPED 574, SPED 575, SPED 576; permission of instructor.
-(Offered spring semester)
+(Offered spring term)

-SPED 578 Systems Issues in Behavioral Support (3:3:0)
+SPED 578 Systems Issues in Behavioral Support (3)